What You Need to Know About Passover and Easter

 According to the Zondervan Illustrated Bible Dictionary: “The matter was settled by the Council of Nicea in A.D.
 325, which ruled that Easter should be celebrated on the first Sunday after the full moon following the vernal equinox.
 This is the system followed today” (p.
 380).

-So the practice of observing Easter on the first Sunday following the vernal equinox instead of Passover did not originate from God or the Bible, but was an entirely human invention.
+So observing Easter on the first Sunday following the vernal equinox instead of Passover did not originate from God or the Bible.
+This was an entirely human invention that directly contradicted God’s Word.

 Passover in the Bible